 The workweek grind often feels automatic.
 Routine has been molded into our day-to-day lives so much so that it feels nearly impossible to do anything differently.
 It’s as if we’re just like these machines performing multiple preprogrammed functions every day.
 Everything from our morning coffee to our after-dinner activities is repeated without skipping a beat.
 Though this is the way most of the world functions, it can pose a detrimental threat to your wallet if the cycle’s not broken.
-If you want to avoid the need for in the future, start keeping an eye on these daily purchases.
+If you want to avoid the need for a title loan in the future, start keeping an eye on these daily purchases.

 What’s the first thing that most of us will readily break out our wallets for at the crack of dawn?
 You guessed it: coffee.
 Whether you’re a Dunkin man or a Starbucks girl, you probably spend more money on that morning commute beverage than you realize.
 The average coffee costs roughly $3.00 a cup (closer to $4.00 from Starbucks).
 If you buy one coffee a day every day for a month, you’re racking up a sizable bill of at least a $100 – that’s a lot to spend on coffee!
 You can drastically reduce this cost buy making your own coffee at home.
 Invest in a good-sized travel-tumbler and pour yourself a cup to go.
 You’ll save more money and time!